-- Mastering the Art of French Cooking is the masterpiece by Julia Child that ushered the gourmet revolution in America.
+- "Mastering the Art of French Cooking" is the cook book masterpiece by Julia Child that ushered in America's gourmet revolution.

-- Le Guide Culinaire L'Escoffier's reference book still used by master chefs worldwide.
+- "Le Guide Culinaire" is L'Escoffier's reference book still used by master chefs worldwide.

-The Fine Arts Tradition in France
+Fine Arts Tradition in France

-The French Lumiere brothers are generally credited with being among the first to create moving images.
+The filmmaker Lumière brothers are credited with being among the first to create moving images at the dawn of the 20th century.
 Their early experiments recorded everyday events, such as trains arriving at stations.
 Thus began a long tradition of film production in France.
-After World War II, the Nouvelle Vague or New Wave launched a French cinematic tradition when a group of young critics including François Truffaut and Jean-Luc Godard, who were intrigued American auteur directors, started making their own films.
-Here are examples of that French film tradition:
+After World War II, La Nouvelle Vague or New Wave launched a French cinematic tradition when a group of young critics including François Truffaut and Jean-Luc Godard started making their own films.

 |Film Title||In English||Director||Year|